Trilogy: The She Wolf as Shape of Time

 Paper-backed aluminum foil and glue

 Wolflight is a silver frieze of detailed silhouettes, cut from fine aluminum foil.
-Historical Roman She-Wolves cross Ponte Sisto and lead the public from downtown Rome, across the river and into Trastevere with a procession of iconic images adhered to the bridge and embankment walls.
-The fluid progression will echo the flow of the traffic, people and river.
+Historical Roman She-Wolves cross Ponte Sisto and lead the public from downtown Rome, across the Tiber River, and into Trastevere with a procession of iconic images adhered to the bridge and embankment walls.
+The fluid progression echoed the flow of the traffic, the people, and the river.

 Project Background and Research

 The design process for Wolflight began with the concept, informed by an understanding of the site.
 The work is a synthesis of many factors, incorporating the advice and involvement of a broad spectrum of individuals, which has included architects, engineers, historians, community members, city planners, and contemporaries.
 Ultimately, Wolflight strives to awaken a sense of the City’s origins and mythology at the source itself, the Tiber River, exploring time and place in relation to the surrounding environment.